Go to the merfield.com home page

 Non-Chemical Weed Management Workshop

-The Non-Chemical Weed Management workshop was developed by Dr Charles 'Merf' Merfield in the early 2000s.
-It has expanded over the years from an hours presentation to a full day workshop giving a complete overview.
-It is also now run annually alternating between the South Island (at Lincoln University) and the North Island (various locations).
-The 2024 workshop will most likely be in Pukekohe.
-If you want to be notified of the next workshop please subscribe to the FFC Events notification list.
+The Non-Chemical Weed Management workshop was developed and is presented by myself Dr Charles 'Merf' Merfield.
+It has expanded from an hours presentation in the early 2000s to a full day workshop giving a comprehensive overview of non-chemical weed management.
+It is run annually alternating between the South Island (at Lincoln University) and the North Island (various locations).
+The 2025 workshop will most likely be in Lincoln.
+If you want to be notified of the next workshop please email me at and I will notify you when the next one is announced.
 The information below gives an outline of the workshop.

-Merf has more than 30 years experience in non-chemical weed management.
-He started his career helping re-establish Sunnyfields organic vegetable farm in the UK after the previous manager had walked off having lost his war with the weeds.
-In a sink or swim moment, he devised a new weed management strategy which turned around the weed problem in just two years.
-From the UK he came to Aotearoa New Zealand for a working holiday from which he is unlikely to return.
-He worked extensively at Harts Creek Farm in Canterbury as they expanded their organic cropping systems across multiple farms.
+I have more than 30 years practical experience in non-chemical weed management.
+I started my weed management journey helping re-establish Sunnyfields organic vegetable farm in the UK after the previous manager had walked off having lost his war with the weeds.
+In a sink or swim moment, I devised a new weed management strategy which turned around the weed problem in just two years.
+From the UK I came to Aotearoa New Zealand for a working holiday from which I am very unlikely to return.
+In NZ I worked extensively at Harts Creek Farm in Canterbury developing their organic weed management systems across multiple farms.

 Who should attend?